ToxicFrog/nono/README.md

 # Nono -- a nonogram game for the tty

 This is a simple curses-style nonogram player.
-It comes with a small number of Nonogram puzzles.
-Future versions will include an automatic downloader for more.
+It comes with an index of puzzles from nonograms.org and will download the puzzles themselves on demand.

+It also has code to support loading puzzles from local JSON and text files, but this is not currently hooked up to the UI anywhere.

+It supports both TTY and graphical operation; if a display is available, it'll use its own built-in terminal emulator, otherwise it will display in the terminal you ran it from.

 ## License